marisarpo/horizons-week02/day2/2_horello/README.md

 Take a moment to reload and behold your work thus far.
 Your first card and list are fully styled.
-Up to this point--and for the rest of today--everything you're adding is static, meaning that it's not tied to any real data (that will change tomorrow when things will really come to life).
-But we can add more static elements to get a better sense for what our app will look like once we've entered more data.
+Up to this point--and for the rest of today--the elements you've added aren't tied to any real data (that will change tomorrow when things will really come to life).
+But we can add more hardcoded elements to get a better sense for what our app will look like once we've entered more data.
 Using the list and card elements that you've already created, try adding multiple lists and multiple cards with varying amounts of data, like you see in the live version.

 Think your web app looks awesome?
 You ain't seen nuthin' yet!
 Lace up your coding shoes because things are about to get a little cray-cray.